Registration frequently asked questions

 in the payment plan.

 a student is registered full time.
-Other types of aid, such as a Pell Grant,
+Other types of aid, such as Pell Grants,

 are prorated based on ½ time, ¾ time or full time.
 If total registered hours